Write your first Gradle plugin

 A complete Gradle plugin

 Below you’ll find the complete Gradle plugin for generating java files from xsd files.
 All the interesting stuff happens in the convert method.
-Most important is the call to project.ant here Gradle delegates a call to the Gradle built in Ant runtime with the XJC task target that takes in all the different parameters we set with the definitions inside BaseTask class, we set the parameters from the dynamically generated Gradle tasks, see later code snippet.
+The most crucial part is the call to project.ant.
+Here, Gradle delegates the task to its built-in Ant runtime, using the XJC task target.
+This target processes the various parameters defined within the BaseTask class.
+These parameters are dynamically configured by the Gradle tasks, as demonstrated in the upcoming code snippet.

 import org.gradle.api.DefaultTask